A shared responsibility…

 ~ Senator Murray Sinclair, Chair, Truth and Reconciliation Commission

-In the spirit of Reconciliation, New Westminster Schools is implementing a five-year plan supporting the academic, social and cultural achievement of Aboriginal students.
+In the spirit of Reconciliation, New Westminster Schools recently implemented its latest five-year plan supporting the academic, social and cultural achievement of Aboriginal students.

 See our five-year (2018-2023) Agreement here: